 What is 4-H?

 4-H is a youth development program delivered by the University of Wisconsin – Madison Divison of Extension and more than 100 public universities across the nation to provide experiences where young people learn by doing.
-Youth learn through hands-on projects in areas like health, science, agriculture, and citizenship, in a safe and inclusive environment.
+Youth learn in a safe and inclusive environment through hands-on projects in areas like health, science, agriculture, and citizenship.
 Education happens through 4-H projects, group programs, events, and in-depth learning experiences.

 4‑H empowers young people with the skills to lead for a lifetime.
 It’s a research-based experience that includes a mentor, a hands-on project, and a meaningful leadership opportunity.

 4‑H reaches almost six million young people through our community of 100 public universities.
-Programs are delivered by 3,500 4‑H professionals and 500,000 volunteers.
-Young people experience 4‑H through school and community clubs, in-school and after-school programs and 4‑H camps.
-Over-arching 4-H Program areas include: STEM & Agriculture, Healthy Living, and Citizenship.
+3,500 4‑H professionals and 500,000 volunteers deliver programs.
+Young people experience 4‑H through school and community clubs, in-school and after-school programs, and 4‑H camps.
+Over-arching 4-H Program areas include STEM & Agriculture, Healthy Living, and Citizenship.

 Who can join?

 4-H is open to all youth in Kindergarten through one year past high school.
 4-H is available in the cities, villages, rural farms, and the country!
 Our organization is open to all youth regardless of race, national origin, gender, sexual orientation, or disability.
 Visit our New 4-H Families page to get started!

 Jackson County 4-H members work together to learn critical thinking and decision making, empathy, life skills, and healthy lifestyles.
 4-H youth and adult volunteers work to improve their individual lives and communities in which they live.
 We in Jackson County aim to serve all youth in the county best and strive to give opportunities to youth and adults alike through: programming, events, leadership opportunities, and so much more!